How to do thematic analysis

 There are various approaches to conducting thematic analysis, but the most common form follows a six-step process:

-Thematic analysis is a flexible method that can be adapted to the purposes of your research.
+This process was originally developed for psychology research by Virginia Braun and Victoria Clarke.
+However, thematic analysis is a flexible method that can be adapted to many different kinds of research.

 When to use thematic analysis